-In addition to the preliminary reviews and ongoing risk assessment, the Internal Audit Department has completed numerous projects, agreed upon procedures, and non-audit services as requested by departments, courts, agencies, and commissions, some of which are referenced below.
+In addition to the preliminary reviews and ongoing risk assessment, the Internal Audit Department has completed numerous projects, agreed upon procedures, etc., as requested by departments, courts, agencies, and commissions, some of which are referenced below.
 The scope of services is based on the amount of work and the direction received from the requesting entity.